MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/platform-performance-thresholds.md

 # Platform Performance Thresholds

-There are two types of performance thresholds â€“ static thresholds which remain fixed for the platform and dynamic thresholds that change at runtime.
+There are two types of performance thresholds: static thresholds which remain fixed for the platform and dynamic thresholds that change at runtime.
 This topic describes the static performance thresholds of the platform and the allowed range for the dynamic threshold.

 The static performance thresholds have the following definitions: